 If you drink, stop at one drink a day for women or two for men.

 Photos (top to bottom): Jennifer Urban/CSPI, © Monkey Business/fotolia.com, © Sashkin/fotolia.com, Kate Sherwood & Jennifer Urban/CSPI, © yuliyatrukhan/fotolia.com, © Africa Studio.

-The information in this post first appeared in Nutrition Action Healthletter in January 2018.
+The information in this post first appeared in the January 2018 issue of Nutrition Action Healthletter.

 Order a copy of Safe & Easy Steps to Lower Your Blood Pressure.
 Nine out of 10 Americans will eventually have high blood pressure and, with it, an increased risk of stroke, heart attack, diabetes, dementia, and more.
 Eating the right diet, losing weight, and exercising can keep your pressure under control.
 And, if you do have hypertension, it can lower your pressure as much as—or more than—prescription drugs.
 This booklet, from the editors of Nutrition Action, shows you how.
 (48 pages)